Piumhi: COVID-19 pandemic

-A monument was created to honor the healthcare professionals of Piumhi.
+A monument was created to honour the healthcare professionals of Piumhi.
 The landmark is located in Guia Lopes Square (Santa Casa Square) in Piumhi, MG.

 Inside the monument, there are over a thousand letters and memorabilia from this tragic period in history, which are set to be opened in 2050.

 The local administration decided to create this tribute as a recognition of the services provided by the city's healthcare professionals in combating the COVID-19 pandemic.

 By the day of the inauguration, the city had surpassed 100 deaths due to COVID-19.

 Economy

-Agriculture and Livestock
+Agriculture and livestock

 The municipality's economy is primarily focused on agriculture and livestock, with notable production of coffee, corn, beans, milk, and dairy products, as well as dairy and beef cattle farming.

-Piumhi is considered the 5th largest coffee-producing hub in the state of Minas Gerais.
-According to recent data from the Ministry of Development, Industry, and Foreign Trade, in 2014, Piumhi ranked 1st in foreign trade within the central-western region of Minas Gerais, and 282nd among all Brazilian municipalities.
+Piumhi is considered the fifth-largest coffee-producing hub in the state of Minas Gerais.
+According to data from the Ministry of Development, Industry, and Foreign Trade, in 2014 Piumhi ranked first in foreign trade within the central-western region of Minas Gerais, and 282nd among all Brazilian municipalities.

 Piumhi is also one of the municipalities producing Canastra cheese.
 The registered trademark "Canastra Cheese" originates from Piumhi.